 Let’s first acknowledge that as human beings, we like to plan for bad news just about as much as we enjoy a good root canal.
 With 40 years of success, it would be understandable why an organization as influential and important as SVB might think it unnecessary to plan a press strategy in the event of a potential disaster.
 But even for a bank of this magnitude, it could have made a difference.
 Which leads to the question: what might have helped in this case?

 1. Know your audience – all of them – This is an area we feel confident that SVB actually had down.
-The fact is, even for outsiders who aren’t among the population of founders, venture capitalists and “tech bros” (not my term), it’s no secret that a culture of rumor dominates Reddit threads and private chats.
-Many experts are already calling this the first social media-driven bank run in history, and honestly, they aren’t that surprised.
+The fact is, even for outsiders who aren’t among the population of founders, venture capitalists and the tech industry, it’s no secret that a culture of rumor dominates Reddit threads and private chats.
+Many experts are already calling this the first social media-driven bank run in U.S. history, and honestly, they aren’t that surprised.
 Knowing all of your audience and how they may react in the face of adversity is critical to thinking through crisis strategy.
-The lateness and selectiveness with which SVB chose to run their Zoom call showed a lack of applied strategy towards their customers who, in the absence of real and factual information, made things up and panicked.
+The lateness and selectiveness with which SVB chose to run their Zoom call showed a lack of applied strategy towards their customers who, in the absence of real and factual information, made up their own assumptions and panicked.
 Fully understanding your customers means you can better anticipate and manage their emotional responses in the event of a crisis.

 2. Face the ugly – What are the four or five (or more?) unthinkable things that could happen to upend your institution?
 Do you have a few in mind?
 No matter how ugly those scenarios may be, that’s where you need to start planning with your crisis team.
 There is no guarantee that Uncle Sam will swoop in and save the day, and if your institution’s survival is at stake, it’s worth “war gaming” these four of five scenarios in advance.